ZAEDPolSl/FUNCellA/README.md

 )
 ```
 ### Single-sample enrichment
 Now let's run transformation from genes/feature level to pahway level using gene2path function.
-By default it will use CERNO approach and apply some filtration; for deatailes see help.
+By default it will use CERNO approach and apply some filtration; for details see help.
 ``` r
 path_level<-gene2path(data, pathways)
 ?gene2path
 ```
 ### Thresholding
 Finally, you can group samples by their pathways activity (each pathway separately).
-For AUCell package thresholding and simple K-measn you use results from previous step.
+For AUCell package thresholding and simple K-means you use results from previous step.
 ```r
 # extracte only 3 pathwasy to speed up
 TA<-thr_AUCell(path_level[1:3,])
 TKM<-thr_KM(path_level[1:3,])
 ```
-For GMM solution at first you need to performe decomposition of signal and than perfrome thresholding search.
+For GMM solution at first you need to perform decomposition of signal and then perform thresholding search.
 ```r
 # extracte only 3 pathwasy to speed up
 res_gmm<-GMMdecomp(path_level[1:3,], K=10, multiply = T)